valentinValep/42_Fdf/README.md

 # TODOs
 - origin according to the map

-- perf (print_map seems to be long)
 - put lines with a better solution

 - translate / rotation / zoom on mouse
-- Manage superposition
 - manage every minilibX fail return
 - do @TODOs
 - create geometric_point.c and geometric_map.c